-Whether it’s to get an early offer to uni or to win a scholarship, writing a great personal statement that will get you noticed is the first step to taking advantage of opportunities and opening doors to a successful future.
+Whether it’s to get an early offer to ICMS or to win a scholarship, writing a great personal statement that will get you noticed is the first step to taking advantage of opportunities and opening doors to a successful future.

 A personal statement is a short essay about… you!
 It explains why you are ideal for a certain course, scholarship or job.